-Transcript By Superior Transcriptions LLC www.superiortranscriptions.com HASTINGS: Good morning and welcome to the United States Helsinki Commission.
+Mr. HASTINGS.
+Good morning and welcome to the United States Helsinki Commission.

 Our subject this morning is "Life Under Occupation: The State of Human Rights in Crimea."
 Almost all of us in this room know about this situation.
 I'd ask us now to come to order.
-(Bangs gavel.)
+[Bangs gavel.]
 And I will say that some of my colleagues who aren't as diligent about time as I am will be coming along.
 I believe on both sides of the aisle we have commissioners that are going to join us this morning.

-It's hard to believe that almost six years have passed, five of which Oleg Sentsov was in prison most of that time.
+It's hard to believe that almost 6 years have passed, 5 of which Oleg Sentsov was in prison most of that time.
 Just as it did in Georgia 2008, Russia defied international law and in a sudden, brazen display of revanchism rewrote the borders of a sovereign nation.
-Of course, we know how Crimea was just the opening Salvo in President Putin's - I guess he's still president.
-It seems like last week or two he's been reforming everything so he can be leader for life.
-But his campaign to stop what he saw as the inexorable movement of a fledgling democracy towards greater integration with the West, its values, and its institution.
+Of course, we know how Crimea was just the opening salvo in President Putin's-I guess he's still president.
+It seems like last week or two he's been reforming everything so he can be leader for life-but his campaign to stop what he saw as the inexorable movement of a fledgling democracy toward greater integration with the West, its values, and its institution.